limsko/moodle-block_slider/README.txt

 - used moodle_url::make_file_url() to get file list instead of SQL
 - removed font-awesome - using Moodle core theme icons to navigate forward/backward
 + added option to disable auto-play
++ tested and working on Moodle 2.9
+0.1.2
++ added support for Moodle 3.0
++ now allowed multiple instances of block

 Thanks:
 -------